Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 Let’s Bake These Things

-Preheat your oven to 350°F. Mix the pumpkin, egg, and peanut butter together first — wet ingredients always go before dry.
-Add the flour, oats, and cinnamon, then stir until a thick dough forms.
-Roll into rough 1-inch balls and press them slightly onto a parchment-lined baking sheet.
+Preheat oven to 350° F. Mix pumpkin, egg and peanut butter together, then add the flour, oats and cinnamon and stir until a thick dough forms.
+Form into rough balls, 1 inch, and press onto a parchment-lined baking sheet.
 Bake for 25 minutes until firm.
-Let them cool completely before treating your pup — warm centers can upset sensitive stomachs.
+Cool completely before feeding (warm centers can upset a sensitive stomach).

-Store in an airtight container for up to 1 week, or freeze batches for 3 months.
+Store in an airtight container for up to 1 week, or freeze for up to 3 months.

 Prep Time: 10 min | Cook Time: 25 min | Serves: ~30 treats